AdobeDocs/analytics.en/help/components/dimensions/page.md

 ## Dimension items

 Dimension items include the names of pages on your site.
-Your organization determines what specific dimension items you want to use.
+Your organization determines what specific dimension items that you want to use.
 Some organizations directly use `document.title`, while others formulate a custom breadcrumb.
 Whatever method you use, make sure it is consistent and that you record it in a [solution design document](/help/implement/prepare/solution-design.md).

 >[!NOTE]
 >